Leonie Fiebich

-Leonie Fiebich (born 10 January 2000) is a German professional basketball player for the Casademont Zaragoza of the Liga Femenina de Baloncesto.
+Leonie Fiebich (born 10 January 2000) is a German professional basketball player for the New York Liberty of the Women's National Basketball Association (WNBA) and for Valencia Basket of the Liga Femenina de Baloncesto.
 She was drafted by the Los Angeles Sparks in the second round of the 2020 WNBA draft and has played for the German national basketball team.

 Early life

-Fiebich's home club was the DJK Landsberg, and at the age of 14 she trained and played for Landsberg's women team as a youth player.
+Fiebich grew up in Landsberg, Germany, where she attended Johann-Winklhofer secondary school.
+In 2014, she debuted for the DJK Landsberg women's team at the age of 14.
+She played at the center position.

 Professional career

-Fiebich started her professional career for TS Jahn München in 2016.
-In her first season, she averaged 12.1 points and 8.5 rebounds and 1.3 assists per game.
-In her second season, she averaged 16.2 points and 7.4 rebounds and 2.1 assists per game.
-She was signed by Wasserburg for the 2018–19 season.
-She was named best Bundesliga newcomer of the 2018–19 season as she averaged 10.3 points, 8 rebounds and 1.6 assists per game.
+Fiebich started her professional career with TS Jahn München in the 2.Bundesliga in 2016.
+In her first season, she averaged 12.1 points, 8.5 rebounds and 1.3 assists per game.
+In her second season, she averaged 16.2 points, 7.4 rebounds and 2.1 assists per game.

+Fiebich joined Wasserburg for the 2018–19 season.
+She was named best Bundesliga newcomer of the 2018–19 season after she averaged 10.3 points, 8 rebounds and 1.6 assists per game.
 She played just one game in the 2019–20 season after she tore her cruciate ligament at the 2019 FIBA Under-19 Women's Basketball World Cup.

-On 17 April 2020, the Los Angeles Sparks selected Fiebich with the 22nd overall pick in the 2020 WNBA draft.

-Fiebich returned to Wasserburg for the 2020–21 season.
+She returned to Wasserburg for the 2020–21 season.

 For the 2021–22 season, Fiebich joined French team Flammes Carolo Basket.
 She then moved to Australia to play for the Warwick Senators during the 2022 NBL1 West season.
+Fiebich won the grand final MVP award at Warwick and then dominated the NBL1 national championships, leading the Senators to victory as the tournament MVP.

 For the 2022–23 season, Fiebich joined Casademont Zaragoza of the Liga Femenina de Baloncesto.
+She returned to Zaragoza for the 2023–24 season.
+On 24 May 2024, after two seasons at the club, she confirmed her departure to the WNBA.
+She was a two-time Spanish League MVP with Zaragoza, leading her team to a Spanish Cup title in 2023 and also earned All-EuroLeague First Team in 2024.
+She was Zaragoza's leading scorer during the 2023–24 EuroLeague season with 12.4 points per game.

+In December 2024, Fiebich signed with Valencia Basket until the end of the 2025–26 season.
+She helped the team win the league championship for the 2024–25 season.